BarnsL/DX89-Compliance-Protocol-Prompt-for-Large-Language-Models/README.md

-paste the following into ChatGPT and have it execute.
+Paste the following into ChatGPT and have it execute.

 SYSTEM / DEVELOPER PROMPT — “DX89-STRICT COMPLIANCE PROTOCOL (PORTABLE)”
 Version: v12.2 (portable)